 Samsung Sustainability Strategy

-Through Corporate Citizenship, they promote, empowering and supporting the next generation to achieve their full potential and bring in positive social changes.
+Through Corporate Citizenship, they promote, empower and support the next generation to achieve their full potential and bring in positive social changes.

 The Marketing Mix of Samsung has worked well for them and have proved to be quite beneficial.
 Constant product diversification and the introduction of newer features have helped them spot a place at the top in the industry.
 With product differentiation, their customer satisfaction also helped them to get on a long way.
 Along with innovation and newer technologies, their environmentally sustainable policies have also made them stand above the crowd.